Pier-Two/lantern/README.md

 ctest --test-dir build --output-on-failure
 ```

+## Logging

+Lantern emits structured log lines with color-coded levels (TRACE/DEBUG/INFO/WARN/ERROR) when the output stream is a TTY.
+Set `LANTERN_LOG_COLOR=always|never|auto` to override the detection.

+Libp2p internals are now routed through the Lantern logger and are suppressed unless they are fatal.
+To inspect verbose libp2p traces, run Lantern with `--log-level trace` (or `LANTERN_LOG_LEVEL=trace`) and the libp2p entries will appear under the `component=libp2p` namespace.

 ## Regenerating Fixtures

 The consensus JSON and SSZ fixtures live in `tests/fixtures`.
 To refresh them from LeanSpec, run: